apalle1/Google-Play--Store-Apps/README.md

-# Important Note
-**The plots made using Plotly cannot be viewed since Github performs a static render of the notebooks and it doesn't include the embedded HTML/JavaScript that makes up a plotly graph.
+**Important Note - The plots made using Plotly cannot be viewed since Github performs a static render of the notebooks and it doesn't include the embedded HTML/JavaScript that makes up a plotly graph.
 To view the Plotly plots, please click on "Open In Colab".**

 # Google-Play-Store-Apps
 Web scraped data of 10k Play Store apps for analysing the Android market.